oppocomputer/Hydrogen-line-antenna/README.md

 # Hydrogen-line-antenna
-Code and designs of the hydrogen antenna
+Code and designs of the self-built hydrogen line radio telescope